box/box-developer-changelog/2022-02-01-box-cli-v300-released.md

 ---
 # Box CLI `v3.0.0` released

 Today, we released `v3.0.0` of the [Box CLI][17].
-This release has several enhancements and some breaking changes.
+This release has several enhancements, most notably - addition of OAuth 2.0 support.

 <!-- more -->